uf2020/ccxt/Manual.md

 - `api`: An associative array containing a definition of all API endpoints exposed by a crypto exchange.
 The API definition is used by ccxt to automatically construct callable instance methods for each available endpoint.

+- `hasFetchTickers`: This is a boolean property indicating if the exchange has the fetchTickers () method available.
+When this property is false, the exchange will also throw a NotSupported exception upon a call to fetchTickers ().

 - `timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
 You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.

 - `rateLimit`: A request rate limit in milliseconds.
 Specifies the required minimal delay between two consequent HTTP requests to the same exchange.
 This parameter is not used for now (reserved for future).